 I ran a search on Blue Nile for GIA Excellent cut diamonds with proportions within my preferred range.
 I set the upper limits for price at $23K in hopes of finding something interesting.

-Note that the Ideal Scope image indicates the beginning of light leakage under the table facet (light pink areas) but it is better than the options from Blue Nile which means that this diamond will deliver a higher volume of light return and sparkle which is more vivid and intense.
+Note that the Ideal Scope image indicates the beginning of light leakage under the table facet (light pink areas) but it is better than the options from Blue Nile.
+That means that this diamond should deliver a higher volume of light return and sparkle which is more vivid and intense.

-Generally speaking, I find that the degree of optical precision exhibited by James Allen True Hearts diamonds is better than most GIA Excellent cut diamonds, but not up to the standards of Brian Gavin Signature diamonds.
+Generally speaking, I find that the degree of optical precision exhibited by James Allen True Hearts diamonds is better than most GIA Excellent cut diamonds.
+However, it is not up to the standards of Brian Gavin Signature diamonds.
 From my perspective, James Allen True Hearts diamonds offer a good middle ground between the spectrum of standard and super ideal.

 Things are a little better with this 2.12 carat, I-color, VS-2 clarity, James Allen True Hearts diamond.
 The 40.9 degrees which should produce a high volume of light return.